Mushroom Life Cycle: 4 Key Stages and Their Features

 But it will repel them with its wide range of protective enzymes and compounds to keep the mushroom safe.

-Preparing for Baby Mushroom
+Preparing for Baby Mushrooms

 primordia in a petri dish

 You can tell the pin stage apart from earlier stages because pins basically look like minuscule mushrooms.
-In the case of button mushrooms (Agaricus bisporus) the pins will be 4–10 mm in diameter and show a distinct ‘waist’, separating the developing cap and stem tissues (1).
+In the case of button mushrooms (Agaricus bisporus) the pins will be 4–10 mm in diameter and show a distinct ‘waist’, separating the developing cap and stem tissues [1].

-These pins will grow in size and develop the final features of a mature mushroom (fruiting body).
+At this point in the mushroom life cycle, these pins will grow in size and develop the final features of a mature mushroom (fruiting body).

 mushroom pins emerging from soil

 You can think of pins as the baby mushroom stage.
-In the case of these button mushrooms (Agaricus bisporus) the pins will be 4–10 mm in diameter and show a distinct ‘waist’, separating the developing cap and stem tissues
+In the case of these button mushrooms (Agaricus bisporus), the pins will be 4–10 mm in diameter and show a distinct ‘waist’, separating the developing cap and stem tissues.

 Unfortunately, many products that label themselves as mushroom supplements contain a large portion of mycelium and substrate matter (typically grain when growing mycelium commercially).
 They may not include any mushrooms at all.